 Zippy Financial is an award-winning mortgage brokerage specialising in home loans, property investment, commercial lending, and vehicle & asset finance.
 Whether you are looking to buy your first home, refinance or build your property investment portfolio, the team at Zippy Financial can help find and secure the right loan for you and your business.

 Louisa Sanghera is an award-winning mortgage broker and Director at Zippy Financial.
 Louisa founded Zippy Financial with the goal of helping clients grow their wealth through smart property and business financing.
 Louisa utilises her expert financial knowledge, vision for exceptional customer service and passion for property to help her clients achieve their lifestyle and financial goals.
 Louisa is an experienced speaker, financial commentator, mortgage broker industry representative and small business advocate.

 Louisa Sanghera is a Credit Representative (437236) of Mortgage Specialists Pty Ltd (Australian Credit Licence No. 387025).

 Disclaimer: This article contains information that is general in nature.
-It does not consider the objectives, financial situation or needs of any particular person.
+It does not take into account the objectives, financial situation or needs of any particular person.
 You need to consider your financial situation and needs before making any decisions based on this information.
-This article is not to be used in place of professional advice, whether in business, health or financial.
+This article is not to be used in place of professional advice, whether business, health or financial.